mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 So how do we take care of consciousness, which seems to be easily distracted by events which are changing constantly?
 A koan mentions that is just like a baby’s mind, [or] like throwing a ball into the stream of a swift river.
 So as soon as possible you have to deal with zazen, and breathing, and the mind.
 And then, you have to go.
 But when you see the mind and the breathing which are distracted by constant change, immediately you try to judge or be critical toward it, or stay with it, so very naturally, mind always stays in the stream.
 But actually you cannot.
 So that’s why finally we are very confused.

-So *jijiyu samadhi* is exactly that you have to live vividly from moment to moment.
+So *jijuyu samadhi* is exactly that you have to live vividly from moment to moment.
 Zazen is very simple circumstances, and you can really see closely and deeply what happens in the mind and your body.
 So all you can do is deal with them as simply as you can, because circumstances, your body, your mind, are present under very good situations.
 So that’s why zazen is the most important thing.

 So zazen is not the same as the *dhyana* of the three learnings, et cetera, because you have to deal with your life as a whole.
 And if you do zazen, you can see the integrated spirit of the Buddha’s teaching, or integrated spirit of your life, interconnected, interpenetrated with all the universe.
 This is the reality you live in.

 So, very naturally you need *wisdom* in zazen, because wisdom is... not knowledge... wisdom is *resolution*, or *steadfast determination*, coming from the depth of your heart, [saying,] “I will do.”
 Okay?
 This is wisdom.
 Wisdom cuts off entanglement around some event [you are faced with].
 Lots of entanglements there, and then wisdom cuts off those entanglements, and then immediately: “I will do.”
 That is wisdom.
 But understanding, knowledge, is always analyzing, trying to understand what the entanglements are, and how can we cut off that stuff, using techniques.
 That is knowledge.
 But wisdom is *exactly* cut off, right now: “Yes, sir.
 I will do it.”
 That is wisdom.
 Okay?
 So very naturally, in zazen you need wisdom.

 And also we need the precepts or disciplines.
 When you do zazen, very naturally there are lots of procedures you have to go through: postures, breathing, and also your mind, and circumstances, and meals, sleep...
 There are lots of complicated procedures you have to go through.
 And then, nevertheless, your body, your mind, shouldn’t be distracted.
 How?
 You can maintain your mind and maintain your breath, in peace and harmony, by your wisdom, and *dhyana*, and *sila*, beyond your speculation.
-This is called *jijiyu samadhi*.
-Dōgen Zenji says zazen *is* jijiyu samadhi.
+This is called *jijuyu samadhi*.
+Dōgen Zenji says zazen *is* jijuyu samadhi.

-And then we chant *Jijiyu Zanmai* in the noon service.
-That is the contents or quality of *jijiyu samadhi*: what happens in *jijiyu samadhi*’s world.
-So Dōgen Zenji talks about *jijiyu samadhi*, what’s going on in the world of *jijiyu samadhi*.
+And then we chant *Jijuyu Zanmai* in the noon service.
+That is the contents or quality of *jijuyu samadhi*: what happens in *jijuyu samadhi*’s world.
+So Dōgen Zenji talks about *jijuyu samadhi*, what’s going on in the world of *jijuyu samadhi*.
 It’s really amazing.
 You don’t believe it, but it is just like an orchestra.
-If you [recite] that *Jijiyu Zanmai* at the noon service, I think you’re always creating a big orchestra, music.
+If you [recite] that *Jijuyu Zanmai* at the noon service, I think you’re always creating a big orchestra, music.
 Many beings are there creating a wonderful musical world.
-So that is contents or quality of *jijiyu samadhi*, if you do zazen.
+So that is contents or quality of *jijuyu samadhi*, if you do zazen.
 That’s why if you do zazen even for a moment with sincere heart, with wholeheartedness, there are [rewards] exactly, there is progress there.

 #### 55:17